 - More modern: Is somewhat more recent (announced 1 year and 3 months after the RX10 II).

-Reasons to prefer the Sony Cyber-shot DSC-RX10 II:
+Arguments in favor of the Sony Cyber-shot DSC-RX10 II:

 - More detailed LCD: Has a higher resolution rear screen (1229k vs 922k dots).